 To learn more about the specific counselling services we offer

 click on the service which is of interest to you

 Couple and/or Marriage Therapy

 Individual Adolescent Therapy

-Child and Play Therapy
+Children and Play Based Therapy

 Pet Assisted Activities